telerik/maui-docs/controls/dataform/layouts/verticalstack.md

 ![.NET MAUI DataForm Stack Layout Definition](../images/dataform-verticalstack-layout-desktop.png)

-`RadDataForm` XAML definition with `DataFormVerticalStackLayout` applied:
+Here is the DataForm XAML definition with `DataFormVerticalStackLayout` applied:

 <snippet id='dataform-layouts-stack'/>

+Note that `local` in the snippet above points to the namespace where the `EditorsViewModel` is defined.

 The `ViewModel` used for the DataForm editors:

 <snippet id='dataform-editors-model'/>

-where the `local` points to the namespace where the `EditorsViewModel` is defined.

 > For a runnable example with the DataForm VerticalStackLayout scenario, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **DataForm > Layouts** category.